 Adding a window to a classroom provides more natural light but would generally add to the cost of the project.
 However, sometimes money spent on improvements like this one creates opportunities to capture cost savings somewhere else.
 For example, if you have more natural light you may be able to reduce the amount of artificial light.
 This, in turn, may also reduce the summer heat load caused by the lights.
 The combined effect may allow you to install a smaller air conditioning system and lighting fixtures - two things that will reduce project costs.
 However, to realize these savings, the members of your project team must be working collaboratively to identify the most environmentally-sound and cost-effective approaches.
-This type of integrated approach ensures that the building is designed as one costeffective and highly efficient system rather than a collection of less efficient stand-alone systems.
+This type of integrated approach ensures that the building is designed as one cost-effective and highly efficient system rather than a collection of less efficient stand-alone systems.

-others who have completed similar projects, and learn from their experience.
+and an appropriate contractor should be sufficient.
+It will also be very useful to talk with others who have completed similar projects, and learn from their experience.
 When pursuing a green building project, make sure members of the team have experience with other successful green projects along with knowledge of early childhood design.
 Ask potential team members if you can tour other children's spaces they have designed and talk to their previous clients.